tomgeekery/drupal-starter-kit/README.md

-Additional php and misc packages (phpmyadmin, php-pear, php-gd, make, git), Upload Progress, Drush, mod_rewrite, Create an htdocs folder in the user's home directory, User name and email for git commits, Global .gitignore file suited well for Drupal, Geany IDE for basic code editing
+Additional php and misc packages (phpmyadmin, php-pear, php-gd, make, git), Upload Progress, Drush, mod_rewrite, Create an htdocs folder in the user's home directory, User name and email for git commits, Global .gitignore file suited well for Drupal

 The create_drupal_site.sh script will do the following: Create a database, Install latest stable version of Drupal, Uses a custom make